A Guide to Basic Competitive Analysis

 A Manual Look

 As I mentioned earlier, taking a manual walk through your competitor’s website will give you a lot of information you may have missed.
 Look at their sales funnel, their website design and any announcements of future campaigns they may have on their website.
 A manual check through your competitor’s website will also ensure you do not miss any data your tools may have missed.
-Look for anything you can improve on for your own website, or any areas of opportunity where your competitors seem to be lacking.
+Look for anything you can improve on for your own business's website, or any areas of opportunity where your competitors seem to be lacking.
 Make sure you record all information, doing this step on a few competitors at the same time may yield certain patterns, and will help you see what you may be missing in the industry.

 Conclusion

 It is always important to keep tabs on what is going on in your industry online, what the trends are, as well as what has worked in the past.
 Analyzing competitors’ websites will give you an idea for future marketing campaigns as well as areas where you may be lacking, or where your market is currently headed.
-The internet is a fast moving place, with this information you will be able to see holes in the market, which will allow you to become the leader in your industry and keep you from ever falling behind.
+The internet is a fast moving place.
+With this information you will be able to see holes in the market, which will allow you to become the leader in your industry and keep you from ever falling behind.